Polypants/threejs_tutorial/README.md

 The shadows are looking a little pixely, so let’s increase their resolution.

-The default is 512, let’s double it.
-If you’re feeling confident, you can quadruple it, or make it whatever you want.
+The default is 512 so let’s try doubling it.
+If you’re feeling confident, you can quadruple it.
+Or make it whatever you want.

 ```
 pointLight.shadow.mapSize.width = 2048;
 pointLight.shadow.mapSize.height = 2048;
 ```

-## The MeshStandardMaterial
+### The MeshStandardMaterial

 There’s one more material we’ll try out and it’s called the standard material.
 This material is considered an industry standard, hence its name.